Tips for Stress

 Develop a realistic schedule of daily activities that includes time for work, sleep, relationships, and recreation.
 Use a daily To Do list to help you use your time and energy as efficiently as possible.
 Improve your physical surroundings by cleaning your room and work area.

-- Don’t Dwell on Contrasts.
 Competition breeds stress.
 Learn to notice the similarities between yourself and others rather than the differences.
 In so doing, you will replace separateness, greed, and jealousy with compassion, connectedness, and harmony.

-- Balance Work and Fun.
 Balance school and work demands with some fun and private time.
 Hobbies are good antidotes for daily pressures.
 Unwind by taking a quiet stroll, watching a sunset, enjoying time spent with friends or simple activities.

-- Talk To Friends.
 Friends can be good medicine.
 Daily doses of conversation, regular social engagements, and occasional sharing of deep feelings and thoughts can reduce stress quite nicely.